 Broome County Coat Drive Wraps Neighbors in Love

-Unfortunate circumstances led my family down the path of poverty when I was a kid, but we were able to get out thanks to helping hands and we've spent the years since offering a hand to trying to help others so that they can get out, too.
+Unfortunate circumstances led my family down the path of poverty when I was a kid, but we were able to get out thanks to helping hands and we've spent the years since offering a hand to others so that they can get out, too.

 It might seem like a completely trivial thing, but do you realize the profound impact that a good coat for winter can have on a person who has been so beaten down by life?
-I remember one winter when my mom didn't have a warm enough coat and a lady took her coat off and put it on my mom's shoulders.
+I remember one winter when my mom didn't have a warm enough coat and a lady noticed how cold my mom was, took her coat off and put it on my mom's shoulders.
 To this day, mom weeps when she tells the story.
 That act of selflessness gave my mom so much confidence and reinforced to her that she had value in life.

-If you'd like to help some local people who are down on their luck and would like to do your part to remind them of the value they have in life, I'd encourage you to dig through your closets because the YMCA of Broome County will be collecting winter coats (as well as hats, gloves, scarves, and boots) and then will hand them out to those right here in the Southern Tier who are most in need.
+If you'd like to help some local people who are down on their luck and would like to do your part to remind them of the value they have in life, I'd encourage you to dig through your closets because the YMCA of Broome County will be collecting winter coats (as well as hats, gloves, scarves, and boots) and then will hand them out to people in the Southern Tier who need the gift of warmth.

-Gently used coats (as well as hats, gloves, scarves, and boots) will be collected at the YMCA in Binghamton and at the West Family YMCA in Johnson City from October 10th through November 11th, so this should give you plenty of time to go through your things.
+Gently used coats (along with hats, gloves, scarves, and boots) will be collected at the YMCA in Binghamton and at the West Family YMCA in Johnson City from October 11 through November 9, so this should give you plenty of time to go through your things.
 If you've got any questions about when you can drop your things off or how else you can help, please call 607-770-9622.
-If your someone who needs a little help, the free giveaway of these items will be held from 2 p.m. to 3:30 p.m. at the West Family YMCA.
+If you're someone who needs a little help, the free giveaway of these items will be held on November 10 from 2 p.m. to 3:30 p.m. at the West Family YMCA in Johnson City.

 [via YMCA of Broome County]